TonyCWalker/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+I would describe semantic HTML as a method of structuring your code in a manner that is not only readable to the view but to the webpages that are display it as well.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+One of the differences between 'display: block; and display: inline; is that while using the :block property your code with be presented with a line break while :inline will produce no line break.
+Another difference is tht display:block; will respect the top and bottom margins of the data you are presenting while inline will not consider the bottomg or top margins.

 3. What are the 4 areas of the box model?

+The 4 areas of the box model are as follows:
+Content
+Padding
+Border
+Margin

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+The axis that align-items: center works on is called the cross axis.

 5. Explain why git is valuable to a team of developers.

+Git is valuable due to it's branching capabilities and ease of use.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.